Guardians vs Mets: Odds, Spread, and Total

 Guardians vs Mets Predictions and Picks

-Cleveland is 28-28 on the road and 6-4 in its last 10 games.
-The Guardians rank 26th in runs scored, last in batting average, 26th in on-base percentage, and 26th in slugging percentage.
-On the pitching side, they are 14th in ERA.
+Cleveland is 29-28 on the road and 7-3 in its last 10 games.
+The Guardians rank 26th in runs scored, last in batting average, 26th in on-base percentage, and 27th in slugging percentage.
+On the pitching side, they are 13th in ERA.
 José Ramírez leads the team in batting average, home runs, and RBIs.
-He recorded a walk and an RBI in Game 1.
-On the mound for the Guardians is Logan Allen, who is 7-9 with a 4.00 ERA.
-He has six quality starts this season and posted a 3.52 ERA in July.
+He went hitless and scored once in Game 2.
+On the mound for the Guardians is Gavin Williams, who is 6-4, with a 3.33 ERA.
+He has nine quality starts on the season and is coming off a shutout.

-New York is 38-19 at home and 4-6 in its last 10 games.
-The Mets rank 15th in runs scored, 22nd in batting average, 11th in on-base percentage, and 12th in slugging percentage.
+New York is 38-20 at home and 3-7 in its last 10 games.
+The Mets are tied for 13th in runs scored, 22nd in batting average, 10th in on-base percentage, and 12th in slugging percentage.
 On the pitching side, they are fifth in ERA.
-Juan Soto leads the team in home runs and had two hits and two runs scored in Game 1.
-On the mound for New York is Clay Holmes, who is 9-6 with a 3.45 ERA.
-He has six quality starts this season, but has been inconsistent in his recent outings.
+Juan Soto leads the team in home runs, and he walked twice in Game 2.
+On the mound for New York is David Peterson, who is 7-4 with a 2.98 ERA.
+He has 13 quality starts this season and has given up two runs or less in six straight games.

 Best Bet: Under